You are here

 13. Remove or cover piles of debris or items that offer a cavity where bees can nest.
 Honey bees have been known to nest in discarded refrigerators, hot-water tanks, mailboxes, junked automobiles (Figure 7), and similar items.
 Try to think like a swarm of bees and remove or hide all potential nest sites.

-Hundreds of bees swarming on the side of a truck.
+Hundreds of bees swarming on the side of an antique truck.

 Figure 7.
 Honey bees nest in the gas tank of an old truck that did not have a lid covering the entrance to the tank.
 The owner had to remove the bees before refurbishing the antique truck.
 (Photo by Andy Berry)